-6. The first bit of real code is "void setup() {".
-This sets up your board and the code we write within the setup function, lets it know what pins you are using and how each pin will act.
-There is one line of code in this setup, "pinMode(13, OUTPUT);", which programs the microcontroller to set pin 13 to output mode.
+6. The first bit of real code is "void setup(){".
+This sets up your board.
+The code we write within the setup function lets it know what pins you are using and how each pin will act.
+There is one line of code in this setup, "pinMode(LED_BUILTIN, OUTPUT);", which programs the microcontroller to set pin 13 (our pin that is specifically built to power an LED and is referred to as our LED_BUILTIN) to output mode.
 Output mode means it can send power.
 As a result, your LED will be plugged into pin 13.

-- 7. The next section of this code is "void loop() {.
+- 7. The next section of this code is "void loop()".
 This is the action part of the code and this section will repeat forever until you disconnect the power, reset the board, or if you coded for it to leave the loop.
-There are 4 lines of code in this loop and they will repeat, line 1, line 2, line 3, line 4, line 1, line 2, line 3, line 4, line 1, etc. - a.
-The first line of code, "digitalWrite (13, HIGH);" sets pin 13 to a high voltage and turns the LED on. - b.
-The next line, "delay (1000);" programs the microcontroller to wait for 1000 milliseconds (or 1 second) before reading the next line of code.
+There are 4 lines of code in this loop and they will repeat, line 1, line 2, line 3, line 4, line 1, line 2, line 4, line 1, etc. - a.
+The first line of code, "digitalWrite(LED_BUILTIN, HIGH);" sets pin 13 (our LED_BUILTIN) to a high voltage and turns the LED on. - b.
+The next line, "delay(1000);" programs the microcontroller to wait for 1000 milliseconds (or 1 second) before reading the next line of code.
 Since you haven't set the LED to off yet, the LED will simply stay on. - c.
-The next line of code, "digitalWrite (13, LOW);" will set pin 13 to low voltage, making the LED turn off - d.
-Lastly, "delay (1000);" programs the microcontroller to wait for 1 second again before reading the next line of code.
+The next line of code, "digitalWrite(LED_BUILTIN, LOW);" will set pin 13 to low voltage, making the LED turn off. - d.
+Lastly, "delay(1000);" programs the microcontroller to wait for 1 second again before reading the next line of code.
 So, the LED turns on, waits for 1 second, then turns off and waits for 1 second.
-This makes the light blink!
+This makes the light blink.